Blackburn South: Education

 Blackburn South is home to Orchard Grove Primary School, St. Luke the Evangelist School, Indra Pre-School, Holbury Children's Centre, and Aurora School.

 Its high school, Blackburn South High, was amalgamated into Forest Hill Secondary College as the Blackburn South campus in the early 1990s, but has since been closed and demolished.
 The Aurora School now sits on the site of the old high school.

 Blackburn South was also home to several small primary schools, four of which were amalgamated into Orchard Grove Primary School in 1991.
 These were Blackburn South (demolished to build housing), Killoura (now the Blackburn English Language School), Mirrabooka (the site that Orchard Grove Primary now sits) and Warrawong (demolished to build housing, although the art room still stands and is now the Eley Park Community Association Warrawong Annex).
 Blackburn East Primary School, which was not part of the initial amalgamation, closed in 1993.

 Retail

-Blackburn South itself features shops along Canterbury Road, including a Woolworths Supermarket and a McDonald's Restaurant.
+Blackburn South itself features shops along Canterbury Road, including a Woolworths and a McDonald's Restaurant.
 There are also smaller shops, known as milk bars at the corner of Fulton and Holland Road, Indra Road, Vicki Street and Eley Road.
 It does feature proximity to Blackburn, Box Hill and Forest Hill; easily accessible by either car or bus.